gentry-php/gentry/docs/writing/basics.md

 ```

 ## Testing if a certain exception is thrown
-Simply throw that same exception from your test method!
+Simply yield an instance of that same exception from your test method!

+> Don't actually `throw` the exception - that would exit the generator so you
+> wouldn't be able to test anything subsequent (like non-exception for other
+> parameter values).
+Obviously the feature-under-test is free to `throw` it when
+> required.

 ```php
 <?php